 American Express Personal Savings Account APY

-To put this offer in perspective, the current national average for savings accounts sits at just 0.06% APY.
-However, a number of online institutions still offer slightly higher APYs but remember, rates on these accounts are variable and can change at any time without notice.
+To put this offer in perspective, the current national average for savings accounts sits at just 0.10% APY, however, a number of online institutions still offer higher yields.

 Fees, Minimum Balance Requirements, and Compounding Interest